The Growth of Cybersecurity Demand

-Armed with powerful modern computers and the ease of accessibility to the Dark Web, the attackers have the right tools needed to fuel their devastating activities.
+Armed with powerful modern computers and the ease of accessibility to the Dark Web, the attackers have the right tools needed to fuel their devastating activities and even the best managed service providers had to step up their game.
 The more the technologies shift, the better their tactics become.
 They’re never intimidated by how good security architectures are and they stop at nothing to infiltrate them.

 Here is how cybersecurity demands have grown over time.